KevinWorkman/HappyCoding/tutorials/java-server/_posts/2017-06-04-eclipse-ee.md

 ## Writing Code

 Let's start by creating a servlet.
-Right-click the `src` directory, then go to the `New` directory, and select the `Class` option.
+Right-click the `src` directory, then go to the `New` menu, and select the `Class` option.
 Name your class `HelloWorldServlet`, and click the `Finish` button.

 That should open up the Java editor.
 Enter this code into it: